13 local restaurants featuring delicious comfort food in Virginia's Blue Ridge.

 Publications: Garden & Gun, The Local Palate

-What to Order: Hand-Crafted Cocktails - The Cube, The Grassy Hill, The Handsome Devil
+What to Order: Hand-Crafted Cocktails - The Cube, The Pear Skin Rug, The Grassy Hill, The Handsome Devil

 Lucky is part of the re-vitalization of Kirk Avenue in Downtown Roanoke by bringing an exciting blend of southern and French influences to this gastro-pub.
 Lucky received rave reviews from Garden & Gun for its foie-gras infused creme brulee and cocktails such as the cherry-sweetened whiskey sour and Death in the Afternoon.
 The Local Palate featured bartender Hunter Johnson and his Grassy Hill cocktail.